Concentration Inequalities for Exchangeable Tensors and Matrix-valued Data: Introduction

 \subsection{Related work}

-Classical concentration inequalities for sums of independent random variables and their weighted variants, most frequently used as Hoeffding~\cite{hoeffding1963probability} and Bernstein bounds~\cite{bernstein1946theory}, are by now standard~\cite{boucheron2013concentration, wainwright2019high}.
-For matrix-valued sums with independent summands, the remarkable line of work by \citeauthor{tropp2012user} generalizes sums of random variables to matrix Hoeffding, Bernstein inequalities and other variants~\cite{tropp2012user, tropp2015introduction}, building on tools such as matrix Laplace transforms and operator inequalities.
-See the technical ideas by~\citeauthor{ahlswede2002strong} in~\cite{ahlswede2002strong} and Lieb's inequality~\cite{lieb1973convex}.
+Classical concentration inequalities for sums of independent random variables and their weighted variants, most frequently used as Hoeffding~\citep{hoeffding1963probability} and Bernstein bounds~\citep{bernstein1946theory}, are by now standard~\citep{boucheron2013concentration, wainwright2019high}.
+For matrix-valued sums with independent summands, the remarkable line of work by \citeauthor{tropp2012user} generalizes sums of random variables to matrix Hoeffding, Bernstein inequalities and other variants~\citep{tropp2012user, tropp2015introduction}, building on tools such as matrix Laplace transforms and operator inequalities.
+See the technical ideas by~\citeauthor{ahlswede2002strong} in~\cite{ahlswede2002strong} and Lieb's inequality~\citep{lieb1973convex}.
+We also point out recent work on operator-norm concentration for random tensors, which typically studies the norm of a random tensor or a sum of random tensor products under independent or related probabilistic assumptions; see, for example, \cite{bandeira2024geometric,al2025sharp}.

-Less is known for similar tight bounds beyond independence, even in the case of exchangeable bounded random variables $X_1, \cdots, X_N$ which provides a canonical relaxation of independence while retaining strong symmetry. \citeauthor{de1929funzione}'s celebrated representation theorem~\cite{de1929funzione} suggests general tight Hoeffding and Bernstein alike bounds matching optimal constants in the i.i.d.\ case when $N \to \infty$. \citeauthor{diaconis1977finite} quantifies distributional approximation of exchangeable sequences when $N$ is finite to a mixture of i.i.d.\ laws in total variation distance~\cite{diaconis1977finite}.
+Less is known for similar tight bounds beyond independence, even in the case of exchangeable bounded random variables $X_1, \cdots, X_N$ which provides a canonical relaxation of independence while retaining strong symmetry. \citeauthor{de1929funzione}'s celebrated representation theorem~\citep{de1929funzione} suggests general tight Hoeffding and Bernstein alike bounds matching optimal constants in the i.i.d.\ case when $N \to \infty$.
+For example, in~\cite{ramdas2026randomized}, the authors prove a uniform Hoeffding inequality under infinite exchangeability with the optimal constant. \citeauthor{diaconis1977finite} quantifies distributional approximation of exchangeable sequences when $N$ is finite to a mixture of i.i.d.\ laws in total variation distance~\citep{diaconis1977finite}.
 See also a recent variant in Kullback–Leibler divergence in~\cite{gavalakis2021information}.
-In the unweighted case $w_1 = w_2 = \cdots = w_n =1, w_{n+1} = \cdots = w_N = 0$, typically studied as sampling without replacement, Serfling's inequality~\cite{serfling1974probability} provides sharp characterization stronger than the Hoeffding bound.
-Recent works~\cite{bardenet2015concentration, greene2017exponential} derive refined bounds for this particular setup.
+In the unweighted case $w_1 = w_2 = \cdots = w_n =1, w_{n+1} = \cdots = w_N = 0$, typically studied as sampling without replacement, Serfling's inequality~\citep{serfling1974probability} provides sharp characterization stronger than the Hoeffding bound.
+Recent works~\citep{bardenet2015concentration, greene2017exponential} derive refined bounds for this particular setup.